YonghuiDong/Miso_example/README.md

 **Features**

-(1) **Fully automated**: It uses xcms object as input, and automatically processes the data by taking advantage of the phenoData from xcms object.
+(1) **Fully automated**: Miso uses xcms object as input, and automatically processes the data by taking advantage of the phenoData from xcms object.

 (2) **Flexible**: It enables detecting molecules labeled with various biologically relevant stable isotopes such as hydrogen (2H), carbon (13C), oxygen (18O), nitrogen (15N) and sulfur (34S).
 It can be applied to single, dual and multiple isotope labeling experiments without modifing any scripts.
-In addition, different algorithms are used to process data with and without replicates.
+In addition, different algorithms are used to process the data with and without replicates.

 (3) **Efficient**: fast